 Is one day enough for Black Canyon of the Gunnison?

-Yes, for a first visit to Black Canyon of the Gunnison National Park, one day is enough.
-You can see the best South Rim overlooks, take a short hike, eat lunch in the park, and stay for sunset without rushing.
+Yes.
+For a first visit, one day is enough to see the best South Rim overlooks, take a short hike, eat lunch in the park, and stay for sunset without rushing.

-Should I choose the South Rim or the North Rim?
+Should you choose the South Rim or the North Rim?

 Where is the best place to stay for a first visit?

-The South Rim Campground is ideal for convenience, putting you right by the key overlooks and trails.
-It’s first-come, first-served, so arrive early or book nearby lodging in Montrose.
+The South Rim Campground is the most convenient base, sitting right by the key overlooks and trails.
+It is first-come, first-served, so arrive early or book lodging in nearby Montrose.

-Do I need to hike to enjoy the park?
+Do you need to hike to enjoy the park?

-No. The overlooks do a lot of the work here.
-A short rim trail adds depth to the day, but you can still have a great visit without a big hike.
-For future trips, save the North Rim’s Exclamation Point trail for when you have more time.
+No. The overlooks do most of the work here.
+A short rim trail adds depth to the day, but a great visit is possible without a big hike.
+Save the North Rim’s North Vista Trail to Exclamation Point for a future trip with more time.